aschmelyun/docker-compose-laravel/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose up -d --build site`.

-After that completes, follow the steps from the [src/README.md](src/README.md) file to get your Laravel project added in (or create a new blank one).
+Next, clone your project or copy all of the files directly into  **src** directory and start initial recipe by running `make init`.
+This one will `build and up` docker-compose, also it makes some steps which are required by all laravel projects

 Bringing up the Docker Compose network with `site` instead of just using `up`, ensures that only our site's containers are brought up at the start, instead of all of the command containers as well.
 The following are built for our web server, with their exposed ports detailed: